 Adam Osmond’s story is rather interesting.
-We can all learn something out of it, at least I did.
+We can all learn something from it, at least I did.
 One of them is to never buy more lottery tickets than you can “chew”.
 Well, that doesn’t sound right.

 Adam Osmond – The Guy who Spent More than $1M on Lottery Tickets

-It all started back in 1986, when lottery has been just a few dollar thing.
+It all started back in 1986 when the lottery has been just a few dollar things.
 That’s all it took.
-However, in the period between 2002 and 2008 the lottery became something different for our dear Mr. Osmond.
+However, in the period between 2002 and 2008, the lottery became something different for our dear Mr. Osmond.
 Winning the lottery doesn’t take millions of dollars, it takes patience and good money management.

 Playing the Lottery Can Turn into Compulsive Gambling

-The main issue with compulsive gambling is that the victim never knows that it is affected by it.
+The main issue with compulsive gambling is that the victim never knows that they are affected by it.
 Adam is a good example.
-He used to play the lottery as a common lottery player for a decade, but he didn’t notice when things shifted to a different direction.
+He used to play the lottery as a common lottery player for a decade, but he didn’t notice when things shifted in a different direction.
 Another decade of compulsive gambling followed.
-You see how I don’t say that he played the lottery?
-He was gambling his savings, his business to win the lottery.
+Do you see how I don’t say that he played the lottery?
+He was gambling his savings, and his business to win the lottery.
 Before the Connecticut Lottery asked Adam Osmond to pay for the tickets he printed he had bought lottery tickets worth $250,000 in less than a week.
 That’s roughly 54,000 lottery tickets.

 With the Money He Spent on Lottery Tickets He Could’ve Had a Comfy Life

-Adam may not have been able to buy luxury cars, throw parties on a daily basis or other stuff jackpot winners do, but with a little over $1m he could’ve lived a comfortable life.
+Adam may not have been able to buy luxury cars, throw parties on a daily basis, or do other stuff jackpot winners do, but with a little over $1m, he could’ve lived a comfortable life.
 Mr. Osmond could’ve paid off his debts, pay for his children’s tuition, etc.

-What’s Going On in Adam Osmond Life Now
+What’s Going On in Adam Osmond’s Life Now

 He clearly had what it took to be an outstanding lottery player if he were to keep his head cool.
-Adam is a long distance runner.
-He takes part in all marathons, ultra marathons you can find on the grounds of the USA.
+Adam is a long-distance runner.
+He takes part in all marathons, and ultra-marathons you can find on the grounds of the USA.
 If you want to meet him, you’ll see him in running shoes at some of these events.
 Mr. Osmond is definitely a persistent individual.
 Considering that he can run for hours without taking a break, he had the trait of a true lottery player.

-Maybe if he wasn’t the owner of a convenience store he wouldn’t have gotten himself in this situation.
-Besides being a long distance runner, Adam is an accountant with exceptional knowledge and experience in statistics and analysis.
-Once an extremely passionate lottery player, now a dedicated advocate or responsible gambling.
-Adam wants to show the community what threat gambling is.
+Maybe if he wasn’t the owner of a convenience store he wouldn’t have gotten himself into this situation.
+Besides being a long-distance runner, Adam is an accountant with exceptional knowledge and experience in statistics and analysis.
+Once an extremely passionate lottery player, now a dedicated advocate of responsible gambling.
+Adam wants to show the community what a threat gambling is.